prorev/prorev.github.io/_posts/2020-04-01-machine-learning_probability.md

 We have 10 bins for the arrays **a100** and **a50**.
 The y axis denotes the number of elements, and the x axis denotes the 10 beans.

 Uniform distribution means flat at the top.
 For the random numbers we expect the uniform distribution.
-It is not perfectly uniform but it is almost perfect.

 ### Normal distribution